TomDDG/ZXPicoMD/README.md

 ## Installation

-If you are building your own:
+If you are building your own start at step 1, for pre-built jump to step 4
-- Download the correct UF2 from the UF2 folder (_w for Pico W)
+1. Download the correct UF2 from the UF2 folder (_w for Pico W)
-- Flash the Pico with the UF2 (see 3.2 https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
+2. Flash the Pico with the UF2 (see 3.2 https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)
-- Build the circuit (see below) - best to use the PCB (https://www.pcbway.com/project/shareproject/Raspberry_Pi_Pico_ZX_Spectrum_Microdrive_Hardware_Emulator_37750e81.html)
+3. Build the circuit (see below) - best to use the PCB (https://www.pcbway.com/project/shareproject/Raspberry_Pi_Pico_ZX_Spectrum_Microdrive_Hardware_Emulator_37750e81.html)

-Final steps for either pre-built or if building your own:
-- Format a blank Micro SD Card (recommend exFAT) and insert into the SD Card reader
+4. Format a blank Micro SD Card (recommend exFAT) and insert into the SD Card reader
-- Connect to the IF1
+5. Connect to the IF1 using an appropriate cable
-- Turn on the Spectrum and you should see the splash screen if all working
+6. Turn on the Spectrum and you should see the splash screen if all working

 ## Version History
 - v1.4 (latest release) - Added buzzer loudness option (off/low/medium/high), previously only off and low were available